matter-labs/zksync-era/zk_toolbox/README.md

 `zk_inception ecosystem change-default-chain`

+IMPORTANT: It is not yet possible to use an existing ecosystem and register a chain to it. this feature will be added in the future.

 ### ZK Chain

 Upon ecosystem creation, the first ZK chain is automatically generated.
 However, you can create additional chains